OctopusDeploy/blog/blog/2022-q2/creating-aws-cf-octopus-worker-cloudformation/index.md

 In this post, you looked at a CloudFormation template that deployed an EC2 instance in a VPC with public internet access and with initialization scripts that installed and configured an Octopus Tentacle as a Worker.

-We have [other posts about CloudFormation templates](https://octopus.com/blog/tag/CloudFormation) you might find helpful too.
+We have [other posts about CloudFormation](https://octopus.com/blog/tag/CloudFormation) you might find helpful too.

 !include <q2-2022-newsletter-cta>